 It’s been a pleasure teaching all of your children Spanish.
 I am truly blessed, and love what I do, especially with OLG School.
 Throughout the year, I always looked forward to teach all my classes.
 I love all the smiles and interest your children would show when I would come into their classrooms to teach them Spanish.

-students love singing and dancing with Basho and Friends Spanish songs.
+The Pre-K students love singing and dancing with Basho and Friends Spanish songs.
 By listening to these songs the Pre-K students can identify and use color words, greetings, parts of the body, animals, and counting 1-10.
-They can continue to listen to these song this summer; just go online and check out the songs
+They can continue to listen to these song this summer; just go online and check out the songs.

-class, what an energetic and great group of children, always ready to learn!
+The Kindergarten class, what an energetic and great group of children, always ready to learn!
 This year we continued listening and learning with Basho and Friends.
 We also did some activities creating vocabulary books and simple worksheets.
-They can also practice their Spanish
+They can also practice their Spanish in the summer!

 OLG Parent Org Field Day Picnic and Farewell Celebration Thank-you!